EventStore/EventStore/docs/server/diagnostics/metrics.md

 #### Dynamic cache resources

-Certain caches that EventStoreDB uses are dynamic in nature i.e. their capacity scales up/down during their lifetime.
-EventStoreDB records metrics for resources being used by each such dynamic cache.
+Certain caches that KurrentDB uses are dynamic in nature i.e. their capacity scales up/down during their lifetime.
+KurrentDB records metrics for resources being used by each such dynamic cache.

 | Time series                                                                      | Type                   | Description                                          |
 |:---------------------------------------------------------------------------------|:-----------------------|:-----------------------------------------------------|